Development of the South East European Cooperation Process

 1st stage – Launching and institutional strengthening of the SEECP (1996-2000)

-This stage begins with the launch of the SEE Cooperation Process at the Foreign Ministers' meeting in Sofia in 1996 with the adoption of the
+This stage begins with the launch of the SEE Cooperation Process at the Foreign Ministers' meeting in Sofia in 1996 with the adoption of the Declaration on Good-Neighbourly Relations, Stability, Security and Cooperation in the Balkans (7th July, 1996).

 The Sofia meeting was attended by the Contact Group Five (USA, UK, Russian Federation, France and Germany), representatives of international organisations such as UN, European Union, OSCE as well as regional partners - the Central European Initiative, the Organization of the Black Sea Economic Cooperation etc. The solid international presence at this first meeting was indicative of the willingness of the international community to support the launching of such a regional initiative.